What is Radiofrequency Ablation (RFA)?

 How to prepare for varicose veins laser treatment?

 - Eat a good meal before your RFA treatment.
-Although RFA is minimally invasive, it still involves puncturing the skin, so coming in on an empty stomach could make you feel faint.
+Although RFA is minimally invasive, it still involves puncturing the skin.
+Hence, like in a blood test, coming in on an empty stomach could make you feel faint.

 - Drink 2 glasses (around 500 ml) of water within an hour of your treatment.
 Staying well-hydrated will reduce the risk of clotting and minimise post-op side effects like swelling and pain.

 - You should wear loose-fitting pants, a dress, or a skirt on the day of your appointment.
-We will wrap your legs in compression bandages, which will make it difficult to pull on tight clothing.
+This is because we will wrap your legs in compression bandages, which will make it difficult to pull on tight clothing.

 - Avoid shaving your legs the morning of the treatment.